 - is unmarried and abandoned but has the children’s custody;

-- any other person who may not be a parent but take care and financially support the children.
+- any other person who may not be a parent but take care of and financially support the children.

 In addition, only single parents with children not more than eighteen (18) years old can apply.

-Another fact is that the single parents described above are only considered single parent if they take care of their children and the finances alone.
+Another fact is that the single parents described above are only considered a single parent if they take care of their children and the finances alone.
 This excludes the parents who have OFW spouses sending remittances regularly.

 The Social Welfare and Development Office made it clear that they evaluate each case carefully before they approve the Solo Parent ID application.
 They are very particular that a single parent must fit any of the said solo parent descriptions for no less than a year.